 Did you know, a research paper released by The University of Leeds found that did back in the 1800’s teething was listed as a cause for death!
 4% of infant deaths in 1142 were attributed to teething.
 And it was still listed as a cause of death up until as recent as 1979 in England.
 That is only 41 years ago, very recent.

 Now while teething may be absolute a cause for disruption in the night it is not usually the whole cause for night waking’s.
-Of course there are some babies out there that do suffer badly from teething and you may see a spot of blood on the sheets or in their drool.
+Of course there are some babies out there that do suffer badly from teething and you may see a spot of blood on the sheets in the morning when you get them up or in their drool.

 Here I will help you understand more about your child’s pearly white issues...